The Sword AND The Stone (Part Ten)

 “Facing a possible 10-year federal prison sentence and nearly four years in a Massachusetts prison, he [Connor] made a deal with investigators, who recovered the priceless Rembrandt, "Portrait of Elizabeth van Rijn… As a result, he avoided a federal prison sentence, served his time in a Massachusetts institution, went on work release, and was paroled in January of 1978.”

 When Ramsay attended Northeastern University briefly in 1980 and 1981, a sprawling urban campus almost directly across the street from Boston’s Museum of Fine Arts, he shared a luxury apartment with a fellow Northeastern student, named Edward Fallon.
 Though twenty years younger, Fallon, like Myles Connor, was from Milton, MA.
 The apartment they shared with other roommates, overlooking the Charles River was also just a few miles from the Gardner Museum.
-Both Ramsay and his roommate Edward Fallon, whose father was a Boston area bookmaker, also named Edward Fallon, were 1980 graduates of the New York Military Academy, a high priced boarding school, whose graduates include President Donald Trump.
+Both Ramsay and his roommate Edward Fallon, whose father was a Boston area bookmaker, also named Edward Fallon, were 1980 graduates of the New York Military Academy, a high priced boarding school, whose graduates include, organized crime figure John Gotti, and President Donald Trump.

 Between news reports, friendships and his proximity to the Museum of Fine Arts, for a time, Ramsay had more than an average opportunity to know about how Myles Connor had used a Rembrandt as a “get out of jail free card," to have heard about Myles Connor and his daring and violent assault on Boston's Museum of Fine Arts.